 After seeing this variation, the researchers discovered an inherited fibroid risk.
 Women with certain genetic mutations have a higher risk of developing tumors.
 As a result, with more research, women with these mutations could receive counseling and regular fibroid screening.
 In that way, it could be easier to detect and diagnose any developing growths in their earliest stages.

 A new study in Human Genetics identified certain gene combinations that point towards your risk factors for fibroids.
-Having highlighted this grouping, doctors could screen patients for these genes.
+After identifying these genes, they can assign screened women a uterine fibroid polygenic risk score (PRS).
+The idea?
+The higher your PRS, the more likely you are to develop fibroids.
+Now, doctors can screen patients for these genes and determine each woman's PRS score.
+After receiving an elevated PRS score, women could place their symptoms in context if they appear.
 Then, they could avoid delaying a fibroid diagnosis.
-So that women wouldn’t have to suffer for years without relief.
+So that women wouldn't have to suffer for years without relief.

 After studying the test results of almost 500 women with fibroids, researchers compared their genetic markers to women without these growths.
 Here's what they found.
 There are 30 specific genetic chromosomal locations that can be linked to an increased fibroid development risk.
 Now that we know their connection, if your mother or grandmother had fibroids, you can ask doctors to screen you for these markers.
 Then, if you have any, you may reach a fibroid diagnosis faster if you start displaying any symptoms.